Thomas D. Thacher: Education and career

 Born on September 10, 1881, in Tenafly, New Jersey, Thacher was the son of Thomas Thacher, a prominent New York City, New York attorney.
-He attended the Taft School and Phillips Academy, both in Andover, Connecticut.
+He attended the Taft School in Watertown, Connecticut and Phillips Academy in Andover, Massachusetts.
 He received a Bachelor of Arts degree in 1904 from Yale University where he was a member of Skull and Bones, and after attending Yale Law School, read law in 1906.
 He entered private practice in New York City from 1906 to 1907, with his father's law firm of Simpson, Thacher & Bartlett.
 Thacher remained with the firm and was made a partner in 1914.
 He was an Assistant United States Attorney for the Southern District of New York from 1907 to 1910.
 While in this position, Thacher was recognized for his work in prosecuting customs fraud.
 He returned to private practice in New York City from 1910 to 1917.
 In 1911 he helped found the New York Young Republican Club.
 He was a Major for the American Red Cross Commission to Russia from 1917 to 1918.
 He again returned to private practice in New York City from 1918 to 1925.